Coconut Apricot Balls

 Coconut apricot balls require four ingredients—dried apricots, unsweetened coconut, walnuts and sweetened condensed milk.
 Try this no-bake recipe for the holidays!

 I find the combination of coconut and apricot to be sweet, but not overpowering.
 It presents an interesting texture with plenty of flavor.
 This recipe comes from my mom who makes these no-bake balls every Christmas.
+Coconut apricots balls are little truffles that are so satisfying to eat!

 Why this recipe works: It requires only four ingredients and is very simple to make.
 There is no baking requires and they make a great gift for the holidays!